-connected to institutional racism...by the fact that individuals with this sort of character are wellsuited to the social roles of agents of institutional racism" (Frye, 2001, p.
+This "way of being in the world" of course manifests itself in our classrooms.
+While it's expected that different ways of being are represented in a globalized classroom, it is important to consider the particular effects of whiteliness, especially when enacted by instructors since "Whiteliness is connected to institutional racism . . . by the fact that individuals with this sort of character are well-suited to the social roles of agents of institutional racism" (Frye, 2001, p.
 87).
 Both of our experiences represent the prevalence of whiteliness in the U.S. academy.
-This may be in part because the "teacher role" is closely related to middle-class values, which share many characteristics to whiteliness (such as a belief in and the enforcement of rules, and a belief in one's own authority)-though whiteliness and "middle-class-ness" are not one and the same (Frye, 2001, p.
+This may be in part because the "teacher role" is closely related to middle-class values, which share many characteristics with whiteliness (such as a belief in and the enforcement of rules, and a belief in one's own authority)-though whiteliness and "middle-classness" are not one and the same (Frye, 2001, p.
 93).